sunixy/sunixy_toolkit/README.md

 # sunixy_toolkit
 a  c language tool kit

-first program is a list.
+First routine is a list.